• Link to Facebook

 Session Survival Skills

-Taking part in sessions ‘out in the wild’ can be a daunting experience and might feel as nerve-racking as facing a pack of lions out on safari.
-It doesn’t have to be that way… Enter: the Session Survival Skills toolkit!
-Join Mel Biggs & Izzy MacLachlan and learn practical skills to boost your confidence with session playing.
-All abilities welcome – especially beginners.
+Taking part in sessions ‘out in the wild’ can be a daunting experience, but it doesn’t have to be that way… Enter: the Session Survival Skills toolkit!
+Join Mel & Kat Biggs, Simon Care & Izzy MacLachlan and learn practical skills to boost your confidence and participation in session playing.
+All abilities welcome – especially beginners!

 Theory for Folkies